monyarm/NovelVM/doc/docportal/advanced_topics/command_line.rst

 Command line interface
 =======================

-Launching ScummVM from the command line lets you pass a number of options, some of which override the applicable global or game-specific settings.
+Launching NovelVM from the command line lets you pass a number of options, some of which override the applicable global or game-specific settings.
 It also lets you launch straight into a game without going to the Launcher first.

-Some options, such as ``--help`` or ``--list-audio-devices``, allow you to view information about ScummVM directly on the command line without starting the Launcher or starting a game.
+Some options, such as ``--help`` or ``--list-audio-devices``, allow you to view information about NovelVM directly on the command line without starting the Launcher or starting a game.

 Usage
 =========

 .. code-block::

-    scummvm [option] [game]
+    novelvm [option] [game]

-To launch ScummVM, enter the path to ScummVM.
+To launch NovelVM, enter the path to NovelVM.
 Optionally, follow this with any of the options documented below, and/or the path to the game you wish to start.
 If a game has already been added to the games list in the Launcher, you can pass the game id instead of the path to the game.

 .. tabbed:: Windows